The lesson that took 30 years to uncover

 - the progress being made isn’t enough — nor is it possible to scale

 - they don’t know how to create the ‘new’ while running the ‘now’

 - they feel stuck and alone

 Civilla got put into the world to tackle these challenges.
 We are here to design solutions that begin and end with those we are serving.
 We are here to create a space of oxygen for leaders.
-We are here to offer the capacity of an R&D team for the social and civic sectors.
+We are here to offer the capacity of an R&D team for public-serving institutions.
 And we are here to build a network of change makers who, together, can find a new way forward.
 We hope you’ll join us.